 Documents reviewed – Crime report only.

-Summary – The victim was in the skate park with friends when the suspect has taken his bike and rode it around the park before dropping it to the ground.
-The suspect has then taken the victim’s glasses forcefully off his face and scratched the lenses deliberately.
-The victim’s friends have retrieved the glasses from the suspect and returned them to the victim.
+Summary – The victim was in a skate park with friends when the suspect took his bike and rode it around the park before dropping it to the ground.
+The suspect then took the victim’s glasses forcefully off his face and scratched the lenses deliberately.
+The victim’s friends retrieved the glasses from the suspect and returned them to the victim.

-Observations – Both victim and offender were 12 years old at the time of this crime and is clearly an incident of bullying by one child on another.
-The panel felt this was an appropriate disposal via Restorative Justice but that it should have been a Level 2 mediation intervention via referral from the Children’s First team.
+Observations – Both victim and offender were 12 years old at the time of this crime which was clearly an incident of bullying by one child on another.
+The panel felt this was an appropriate disposal via Restorative Justice but that it should have been a Level 2 mediation intervention via referral from the Children First team.

 Case 9: CR/020044/21